rrwick/Porechop/README.md

   -i INPUT, --input INPUT          FASTA or FASTQ of input reads (required) -o OUTPUT, --output OUTPUT       Filename for FASTA or FASTQ of trimmed reads (if not set, trimmed
-                                   reads will be printed to stdout) --format {auto,fasta,fastq}      Output format for the reads - if auto, the format will be chosen based on the output filename or the input read format (default: auto) -v VERBOSITY, --verbosity VERBOSITY
+                                   reads will be printed to stdout) --format {auto,fasta,fastq,fasta.gz,fastq.gz}
+                                   Output format for the reads - if auto, the format will be chosen based on the output filename or the input read format (default: auto) -v VERBOSITY, --verbosity VERBOSITY
                                    Level of progress information: 0 = none, 1 = some, 2 = lots, 3 = full
                                    - output will go to stdout if reads are saved to a file and stderr if